gbdev/pandocs/src/SGB_Functions.md

 ## More Technical Description

 The SGB cartridge contains a Game Boy system on chip, with its normal CPU and video and sound controller.
-It also has a bridge circuit to translate joypad input, video signal, and control packets between the SNES and GB as well as a system software ROM that runs on the SNES.
+It also has a bridge circuit, the ICD2, to translate joypad input, video signal, and control packets between the SNES and GB as well as a system software ROM that runs on the SNES.
 The system software forwards button presses from the controllers and